Denomica/Denomica.AI.Extensions/Denomica.AI.Extensions/readme.md

 The main hihglights in the published versions are outlined below.

+### v1.0.0-beta.6

+Preparing the library for a stable release.
+However, this library is still in beta, because it has a dependency on the `Azure.AI.Inference` package, which is still in preview.
+When that package is released, this library will be released as stable as well.

+- Cleaned up old stuff from the project.
+- Modified `EmbeddingBuilder` to use a configured `IChunkingService` implementation by default, and allow the use of a custom implementation if needed.
+- Added a new `EmbeddingBuilderOptions` class to allow for more flexible configuration of the embedding builder.

 ### v1.0.0-beta.5

 - Fixed a problem with the `ChunkingServiceBase` class.